maestro888/table-fluid/README.md

 @import '.../node_modules/table-fluid/src/scss/table';
 ```

-- In the created file `_variables.scss` replace the values of the variables as you need.
+- In the created file `_variables.scss` replace the values of the variables as you need (please see Default styles examples).
 All variables examples are inside the file:

 ```text
 .../node_modules/table-fluid/src/scss/_variables.scss